jonfru/jonfru.github.io/torsion.markdown

 ---
 ### Artificial branching

+Suppose now that the underlying graph of $G$ does not contain branching behavior, and therefore must contain a rigid vertex.
+A good example to keep in mind here is the double $F\ast_{w} F$ of a free group along a complicated word $w$ (e.g. a word whose Whitehead graph is a complete multigraph where each edge appears at least twice).
+In this case, the aforementioned splitting of $G$ coincides with its JSJ decomposition, and replacing each vertex with a surface with compatible boundary results in a closed surface and not a branched surface.

+To overcome this issue, we build *artificial branching blocks* - precovers of $G$ that mimic the behaviour of a branched surface, and allow us to get maps from branched surfaces into $G$.
+To do so, we exploit another theorem of Wilton's, which says that rigid vertices form a strong form of one-endedness:

+>**Theorem [Wilton '11]**: Let $F$ be a free group and let $w_1,\ldots,w_n \in F$ such that $F$ does not split over $\mathbb{Z}$ relative to $w_1,\ldots,w_n$.
+Then there is a finite-index subgroup $F'\le F$ satisfying the following property:
+>
+>If $v_1,\ldots,v_k$ are the elevations of $w_1,\ldots,w_n$ to $F'$, then $F'$ is freely indecomposable relative to $\{v_1,\ldots,v_k\} \setminus \{v_i\}$ for every $i\le k.$

+Combining this with Wilton's construction of surfaces with prescribed boundary in a free group, we obtain many surfaces that embed in $F$ with overlapping boundaries as the following illustration suggests:

 so we proved the case of branched surfaces - and as a result, since hyperbolic graphs of free groups with cyclic edges admit local retractions, to prove the result in the general case, it is enough to find a branched surface inside such $G$.
 Wilton showed that unless $G$ is free, then it must contain a surface subgroup.
 More precisely, he proved the following theorem:
 >**Theorem [Wilton '18]:** fill in later